ericleasemorgan/reader-sentences/README.md

 > The death of Hector.

 I then increase the number of sentences to return, and I suggest you always double the value.
-Thus, the following commnand identifies the two sentences most closely matching the query:
+Thus, the following command identifies the two sentences most closely matching the query:

 	./bin/search.sh author-homer-gutenberg hector 2